zukui1984/Airline_Delay_2015_2017/README.md

 # US Domestic Flight Cancellations Analysis (2015-2017)
 This dataset comprises information on flight delays and cancellations spanning from *January 2015 to December 2017*.
-The [dataset](https://www.kaggle.com/datasets/gabrielluizone/us-domestic-flights-delay-prediction-2013-2018) from Kaggle was sourced from the U.S. Department of Transportation's (DOT) On-Time Reporting Carrier On-Time Performance, a comprehensive database tracking the punctuality of domestic flights by major carriers since 1987 (www.transtats.bts.gov)
+The [dataset](https://www.kaggle.com/datasets/gabrielluizone/us-domestic-flights-delay-prediction-2013-2018) from Kaggle was sourced from the U.S. Department of Transportation's (DOT)

 ## Questions
 1. During which months did flight delays peak?